valerieholtz/Hate-Speech-Detector/README.md

 Pre analysing the data before the modelling gave interesting insights, that only confirmed the research prior to the modelling.
 A look at the most frequent used words in each sub-set - 'Hate Speech' and 'other' -  showed an overview of the content of each.
 While the topics of discussion in both categories were similar, 'other' had a more balanced word choice, whereaas 'Hate Speech' focused a lot on vulgar or biased language.
 With this it was interesting to confirm a few pre-conceptions, such as the fact that Hate Speech targets specific group characteristics like ethnic origin and religion.

-*WordCLoud - Hate Speech*
+*WordCloud - Hate Speech*

 <img src="https://user-images.githubusercontent.com/79086000/145720382-6de0654e-acd5-445e-87fc-d6500f4da49f.png" width="600">

-*WordCLoud - neutral*
+*WordCloud - neutral*

 <img src="https://user-images.githubusercontent.com/79086000/145720397-6b3ec952-421c-4b00-869f-b92aada3409d.png" width="600">

 ## NLP Model overview

-Bert Model

-My main goal in the data modeling phase was to compare different pre trained models and find the best for the task.
-A good solution to do this, especially in languages other than English is the Transformers library by HuggingFace.
-This gives a wide range of transformer-based pre-trained models in different languages.
-Exactly  I used the Simple Transformers library, which is built on top of the transformers library
+The main goal in the data modeling phase was to compare different pre trained models and find the best for the task.
+A good solution to do this, especially in languages other than English is the Transformers library by HuggingFace, as they give a wide range of transformer-based pre-trained models in different languages.
+Exactly, I used the Simple Transformers library, which is built on top of the transformers library.
 The notebooks containing the models involves fine-tuning a Bert model.
 Due to the imbalanced dataset, the most important Hyperparameter to tune was the weight parameter.
 4 models were fine tuned and tested for performance on the dataset.
 The model „deepset/bert-base-german-cased-sentiment-Germeval17" gave the best results with the following hyperparameters.

 ![image](https://user-images.githubusercontent.com/79086000/145720480-d6ca9ec5-298f-4b4c-8f4d-04c2ac8a18f6.png)

+## Evaluation

-Especially taking into account the f1 score as a a good metric for a heavily imbalanced dataset and the model’s handling of the positive Hate Speech examples, seen in the AUPRC score and the confusion matrix.
+For evauation the f1 score as a a good metric for a heavily imbalanced dataset and the AUPRC score and confusion matrix showing the model’s handling of the positive Hate Speech examples, was taken into account.

 *Results:*